 I love film for several reasons; it allows me to take a step back and think about my compositions and what I’m trying to accomplish instead of just blasting away with a digital camera and hoping something comes out good.
 I can hold a piece of film in my hand; the film was in the camera at that time and location, so when you look at all your family pictures from yesteryear (especially slides), you know they were at the scene, touched and loaded into the camera by a loved one and kept safe all those years.
 Digital images are washed away as soon as the sensor is cleared, all you get is a code on a memory card that tells the device how to display it.
 Prints are only copies, not originals.
 Try looking at a 6×9 transparency from this Fuji camera series on a light table with a 10-22x loupe, it’s stunning, it’s almost like you are there, and the colors are far greater than what you can get on any computer monitor, tablet or smart phone.

-Check out these bad test shots.
-They are good enough to show you that the lens is sharp across the frame from F/5.6-22; there is a noticeable softening at F/32 so stay away from that aperture unless you need the depth of field.
-Due to the wide angle lens and the sun position, the right side looks sharper than the left side, but this is not the case.
+Check out the test shots.
+They are good enough to show you that the lens is sharp across the frame from F/5.6-22; there is a minor softening at F/32 so stay away from that aperture unless you need the depth of field.
+All are 7000×4667 wide.
 Kodak Ektar 100 film.

 F/5.6.
 The centers are very sharp, and about maxed out.
 The sides are slightly soft at the edges.

 F/8.
 Very slight sharpening of the sides.
 Area of softness on the extreme right middle edge of the image, probably due to film flatness.

 F/16.
 Looks about the same as F/11, except for a soft area in the middle/left portion of the frame, probably due to film flatness.

 F/22.
 Slight softening of the center, with the sides looking the same.